MONICA-Project/monica-project.github.io/contents/_sections/scral.md

 <span style="font-size:2em;">SCRAL integration tutorial</span>
 <!-- Using Span is a hack to avoid the title to come again in TOC.-->

-This tutorial will help you to understand how to start using SCRAL and how to develop your own SCRAL module [GOST based OGC server](https://github.com/gost/server).
+This tutorial will help you to understand how to start using SCRAL and how to develop your own SCRAL module.

 <!--
 ## Table of Contents